 - The biology research project must have either been carried out at Albion College or, if off campus, under the active direction of an Albion College Biology staff member.

 - The student must have either junior or senior standing at the time the research is done.

 - The student must submit an abstract and a two to three page written summary of the research project.
 The abstract must be written in 12 point font, single spaced, and fit within a space 7" wide (i.e., use 1" left and right margins) and 3.5" long.
 The abstract should include the title of the research project, the name of the student, the name of the faculty advisor, and a succinct description of the goals, methods, and conclusions of the project.
-The abstract will be included in an abstract volume which will be distributed at the Biology Student Research Symposium.
+The abstract will be included in an abstract volume which will be distributed at The Biology Research Symposium.
 The written summary should not exceed three pages and should expand on the content of the abstract.
-Abstracts and research summaries are to be submitted to the Biology Department Chair no later than Friday, March 17 (the Friday following Spring Break).
+Abstracts and research summaries are to be submitted to the Biology Department Office.

-- A fifteen minute oral presentation of the work must be presented at the Biology Student Research Symposium.
+- A 15 minute oral presentation of the work must be presented at The Biology Research Symposium.
 Presentations are open to the public; all Biology majors will be encouraged to attend.

-- Written presentations will be evaluated by all biology faculty.
-At least six biology faculty members must attend the oral presentation.
+- At least six biology faculty members must attend the oral presentation.
+The written summaries will be evaluated by all biology faculty.

 - A monetary award will accompany the honor of the Prize.

 The Lyman S.V.
 Judson Award for the Outstanding Senior Biology Major